aimeos/aimeos-docs/src/config/controller-jobs/supplier-import.md

 * Type: string - Relative path to the CSV files
 * Since: 2020.07

-You need to configure the file or directory that acts as container for the CSV files that should be imported.
-It should be an absolute path to be sure but can be relative path if you absolutely know from where the job will be executed from.

-The path can point to any supported container format as long as the content is in CSV format, e.g.

-* Directory container / CSV file
-* Zip container / compressed CSV file
+It's the relative path inside the "fs-import" virtual file system configuration.
+The default location of the "fs-import" file system is:

+* Laravel: ./storage/import/
+* TYPO3: /uploads/tx_aimeos/.secure/import/

 See also: